joesb/helios360/content/handbook/why/do-cdos-fail.md

 *G*{.drop-first}iven that it's such a good idea to hire a Chief Delivery Officer, then, what can go wrong?
 What might make a CDO fail?
 And are there ways that you can prevent that happening in your organisation?
 Investing time, money and effort in a CDO is a significant thing with plenty of risks associated, as we've said, but if you know in advance what could go wrong you stand a better chance of things going right.

 There's plenty of reasons why a Chief Delivery Officer could fail and this isn't an exhaustive list by any means, but avoiding these pitfalls will help you find a good path towards success.
-The first few are the most obvious and the easiest to handle.
-The last few will likely need a little extra head scratching.
+Many are obvious, but that does not make them the easiest to handle.
+Others may need a little extra head scratching.

 ## 1. Job Done{.h4-style}